 Like Cliff, the Shadows became uncool during the 1960s, but Hank Marvin’s reputation was later burnished as heroes of later musical generations – Pete Townshend, Eric Clapton, Dave Gilmour, Brian May – queued up to pay their respects.
 Cliff, though, has found such respect harder to come by.
 Is that fair?
 When Move It was made, Hank wasn’t even in the Shadows, or the Drifters as they were called at the time.

-But just listen to it, the throbbing, angry rhythm, the polite but committed and insistent vocal.
+But just listen to it: the throbbing, angry rhythm, the polite but committed and insistent vocal.
 Jazz critic Steve Race had written in Melody Maker “So rock’n’roll is dead, is it?
 All right, then.
 My funeral oration consists of just two words: good riddance.”
 He went on to say he didn’t know what the next craze would be.
 Ian Samwell, an early member of the Drifters, was inspired to write the song as an angry riposte: he really did want to know what could replace it.
 He composed the song on the top deck of a Green Line bus (the 715) on his way to Cliff’s house in Cheshunt.

 It serves still as a passionate war cry and anthem for the music.
-Move it was first released as the B-side of the insipid Schoolboy Crush, but fortunately TV producer Jack Good heard it and insisted that Cliff should sing that one if he wanted to appear on Oh Boy!
+Move it was first released as the B-side of the insipid Schoolboy Crush, but fortunately TV producer Jack Good heard Move It and insisted that Cliff should sing that one if he wanted to appear on Oh Boy!
 The record was flipped and reached number two in the charts.

 The implication wasn’t lost on British fans.
 Just as Buddy Holly had shown that ordinary looking guys could become rock’n’roll stars – not just exotic godlike figures such as Elvis Presley and Little Richard – so Cliff proved you didn’t have to be American to make it.
 There were earlier British attempts at rock’n’roll, of course, but to properly understand the impact of Move It, what it meant to teenagers at the time, it’s worth listening to dire previous offerings like Tommy Steele’s Rock With the Caveman.